University of the Potomac Faculty

 Professor Mehmood worked as an RF Associate Engineer for T-Mobile in Overland Park, KS.
 He was responsible for Mobile Testing using Ericsson’s TEMS tools and RF Drive Test for Data Collection.
 Professor Mehmood taught Electronics and Computer Engineering, Digital Logic Design and Embedded Systems for ITT Technical Institute in Springfield, VA.
 He teaches Information Systems at University of the Potomac.

 Mellott, Laura D.

 Master’s in Education, University of Pittsburgh

 B.S.
 Human Development and Family Studies, Penn State University

 Professor Mellott has worked as Guidance Counselor for Agora Cyber Charter School where she provides academic guidance to students in grade 9 in a cyber-education environment.
 She has also been a Course Developer/Online Instructor for Mountain State University where she developed courses in Abnormal Psychology, Learning Theories, Cognitive Psychology and Lifespan Development.
-Professor Mellott teaches Psychology at Potomac College.
+Professor Mellott teaches Psychology at University of the Potomac.

 Ph.D. in Economics (Management of knowledge-based product lifecycles), Moscow State University of Economics, Statistics and Information